webofunni/blog-src/content/tmux.md

 	set -g prefix C-a
 	bind C-a send-prefix

-Above settings will replace defualt prefix for tmux from Ctrl+b or CMD+b to Ctrl+a or CMD+a.
+Above settings will replace default prefix for tmux from Ctrl+b or CMD+b to Ctrl+a or CMD+a.
 It also binds Ctrl+a+Ctrl+a or CMD+a+CMD+a to send prefix to multiplexer running under tmux such as screen.

 	::text
 	#Some easy key combination to Split window
 	bind | split-window -h
 	bind - split-window -v

-Now its time to change the keyboard short cut to Prefix + | for vertical split and Prefix + - for horizondal split.
+Now its time to change the keyboard short cut to Prefix + | for vertical split and Prefix + - for horizontal split.

 	::text
 	#Easily reload configuration
 	bind r source-file ~/.tmux.conf \; display "Reloaded!!!"

-Easily relead the configuration file using Prefix+r
+Easily reload the configuration file using Prefix+r

 	::text
 	#Change starting window index to 1 from 0